souravsingh/Presentation/PITCHME.md

 - Help diagnosticians in knowing mutation and co-deletion status.
 - Drive treatment protocol in a useful manner.
 - Alleviates need for complicated lab tests.
+- Drive research into novel treatment protocols like NK-cell therapy, CRISPR.

 ---